 As you may be aware, we’ve recently been partnering with the team at Licenseware to expand and update the old SAMCharter maturity assessment <shameless plug, you can find out more about the new Licenseware Self Assessment Service here>.

 When you complete the new maturity assessment, you’ll receive a report with scores for both process maturity and process capability.
 It will be tempting to look at those scores in isolation and think ‘we’re so bad at this’ for those processes where your scores are low.
-But what you need to do, preferably BEFORE you complete the assessment, is think about where your organisation WANTS to be in terms of process maturity and process capability, so you are then comparing your final result not with the highest possible score, but with the score that is right for your organisation.
+But what you need to do, preferably BEFORE you complete the assessment, is think about where your organisation WANTS to be in terms of process maturity and process capability, so you are comparing your final result not with the highest possible score, but with the score that is right for your organisation.

-The underlying process maturity and process capability matrix we’ve used to help score process maturity and process capability is available for download here:
+We’ve made the underlying process maturity and process capability matrix we’ve used to help score the Self-Assessment available here.

 We recommend taking a look at the matrix BEFORE completing your assessment so you can agree with your senior management which level is most appropriate for your organisation.
 This means that when you receive your report, you can avoid falling into the trap of comparing yourself against perfection, and assess what you need to improve based on where your organisation wants or needs to be.